jagathishwaran/Email-Subscription/README.md

 ## Description

-a simple website template that allows users to subscribe to email updates.
+A simple website template that allows users to subscribe to email updates.
 The entered email addresses are stored in a Google Sheets document for easy management and retrieval.
 The template features a stylish design with a background image, customizable text, and a responsive form

 ## Authors